zopefoundation/zope.app.apidoc/codemodule/browser/README.txt

 This namespace is used to traverse into the annotations of an object.

   >>> import zope.interface
-  >>> from zope.app.annotation.interfaces import IAttributeAnnotatable
+  >>> from zope.annotation.interfaces import IAttributeAnnotatable

   >>> class Sample(object):
   ...    zope.interface.implements(IAttributeAnnotatable)